• Skip to main content

 Wallace Monument

-The Wallace Monument stands proudly on top of the Abbey Craig, a rocky crag which lies close to the city of Stirling.
+The Wallace Monument stands proudly on top of the Abbey Craig, a rocky crag that lies close to the city of Stirling.

 The Hall of Heroes, where Wallace’s sword is the centrepiece, tells the story of Wallace’s life and his role as Guardian of Scotland during the Wars of Independence.